 - The staff at EWA are constantly proving to be legitimate professionals within the industry.
 Among our staff we have several IFFF Certified Casting Instructors, hold a variety of Ambassador/Advisory/Pro Staff positions from highly respected equipment manufacturers such as Winston, Scott, Epic Patagonia, Costa, Airflo, Echo, Bauer, Rajeff Sports and Fisknat, 5 are published photographers as well as published authors.
 We are all CPR/First Aid Certified, licensed and insured.

 Dave McCoy — My dad introduced me to fishing as well as experiencing and enjoying life in the outdoors.
 Growing up in the Eugene area, my stomping grounds were and remain legendary namesakes; Crane Prairie and Hosmer Lakes, the Deschutes, McKenzie and Umpqua Rivers to name a few.
 I quickly discovered the thrill of having a fish on, but was always in awe of my surroundings.
 I have now been in the fly fishing industry in one form or another for 21 years now professionally and am relentlessly striving to surpass expectations everywhere I can.
 I am nothing in my pursuits without my wife Natalie and daughter Nessa who constantly remind me why I am so inspired, without saying a word.
-Patagonia Ambassador, Costa Ambassador, Winston, Rajeff Sports, Bauer Pro Staff Member, Winston Pro Photographer and IFFF Certified Casting Instructor, Swiftwater Rescue Technician, Photographer
+Patagonia and Costa Ambassador, Winston, Rajeff Sports, Bauer Pro Staff Member, Winston Pro Photographer, Keepemwet Ambassador and IFFF Certified Casting Instructor, Swiftwater Rescue Technician, Photographer

 Reid Curry — My pursuit of fly fishing has brought me all around the country and has landed me here in the Pacific Northwest, which I now call my home.
 For me, fly fishing is a vehicle for adventure and discovery.
 No matter how many times I pull on my waders and lace my boots, it never gets old.
 Each day begins with fresh anticipation and ends with new insights gained.
 I am perpetually driven by the quest to discover what lies around the next bend, and like most anglers, my time on the water is never enough.
 My constant pursuit of time on the water is what initially led me to guiding.
 Since beginning my career as a guide, my passion for the sport of fly fishing has evolved in ways I could not have predicted.
 After a short adjustment period, I quickly discovered that it didn’t matter to me whose hand was holding the cork.
 The places and the fish are what originally captivated me about fly fishing.
 And now, sharing this with others expands my perspective on the sport and elevates my own enjoyment on the water.
-Scott Pro Staff.
+Scott Pro Staff, 3-Tand Reel Pro Staff.
 IFFF Certified Casting Instructor

 Alex Collier — My first exposure to fly fishing came from my family’s habit of watching ESPN Outdoors on Saturday mornings before breakfast.
 I grew up spin fishing for largemouth bass, bluegill, and catfish in North Carolina, but quickly realized that my spin gear wouldn’t cut it on the trout rivers that surrounded my college in the mountains of North Carolina.
 After receiving a Sage rod and reel for Christmas I began to teach myself how to cast and fish in this new style—and proceeded to spend many days early on pulling my flies and leaders out from rhododendron plants.
 The next three years of college were spent chasing trout in the small streams of the Appalachian Mountains.
 When I arrived in the Pacific Northwest in September of 2005 I was amazed at the variety of water types and fish species that exist here.
 Even though I have since gotten my bearings on the salt and large rivers here, my passion is still chasing trout in the creeks, streams, and lakes of the Cascades and beyond.
 This is due in large part to the beauty and tranquility of the landscapes surrounding the waters trout call home.
 Rio Pro Staff